julienherrero/awesome-list/README.md

 - [marcoscgdev/DialogSheet](https://github.com/marcoscgdev/DialogSheet) - An Android library to create fully material designed bottom dialogs similar to the Android Pay app.
 - [mars885/hilt-binder](https://github.com/mars885/hilt-binder) - An annotating processing library that automatically generates Dagger Hilt's `@Binds` methods.
 - [martinbonnin/AppReviewsToSlack](https://github.com/martinbonnin/AppReviewsToSlack) - Use the Google Play developer and itunes APIs to send your app reviews to an incoming slack webhook.
+- [massivemadness/Fragula](https://github.com/massivemadness/Fragula) - 🧛 Fragula is a swipe-to-dismiss extension for navigation component library for Android
 - [material-components/material-components-android-examples](https://github.com/material-components/material-components-android-examples) - Companion example apps and code for MDC-Android.
 - [maxkeppeler/sheets](https://github.com/maxkeppeler/sheets) - ⭐ ‎‎‎‏‏‎ ‎Offers a range of beautiful sheets (dialogs & bottom sheets) for quick use in your project.
 Includes many  ways to customize sheets.
 - [mayokunadeniyi/Instant-Weather](https://github.com/mayokunadeniyi/Instant-Weather) - An Android weather application implemented using the MVVM pattern, Retrofit2, Dagger Hilt, LiveData, ViewModel, Coroutines, Room, Navigation Components, Data Binding and some other libraries from the Android Jetpack.
 - [mhss1/MyBrain](https://github.com/mhss1/MyBrain) - Open-source, All-in-one productivity app for Tasks, Notes, Calendar, Diary and Bookmarks.
 - [michaelbull/kotlin-inline-logger](https://github.com/michaelbull/kotlin-inline-logger) - A logger facilitating lazily-evaluated log calls via Kotlin's inline classes & functions.
 - [mikepenz/AboutLibraries](https://github.com/mikepenz/AboutLibraries) - AboutLibraries automatically collects all dependencies and licenses of any gradle project (Kotlin MultiPlatform), and provides easy to integrate UI components for Android and Compose-jb environments
+- [mikepenz/Android-Iconics](https://github.com/mikepenz/Android-Iconics) - Android-Iconics - Use any icon font, or vector (.svg) as drawable in your application.
 - [mikepenz/FastAdapter](https://github.com/mikepenz/FastAdapter) - The bullet proof, fast and easy to use adapter library, which minimizes developing time to a fraction...
 - [minibugdev/DrawableBadge](https://github.com/minibugdev/DrawableBadge) - Drawable Badge is an Android library for adding badges to drawables.
 - [minibugdev/SheetSelection](https://github.com/minibugdev/SheetSelection) - An Android library for display list and be able to select the item as BottomSheet.